dvosburg/mlm-contributions/use-case-docs/Migrating from Micro to SLES for MLM Container host.md

 mgradm install podman
 ```

-You may get the following (cosmetic) warnings:
+You may get one or more of the following (cosmetic) warnings:
 ```WRN Server appears to be already configured.
 Installation will continue, but installation options may be ignored.```
 ```WRN Administration user already exists, but organization Organization could not be found```

 Check that everything is running:
 ```